Krernertok/glox/README.md

 # glox

-This is a Go implementation of the Lox interpreter (see (Crafting Interpreters)[https://craftinginterpreters.com]).
+This is a Go implementation of the Lox interpreter (see [Crafting Interpreters](https://craftinginterpreters.com)).